-• Reduced waiting times so that no-one in BSW will wait longer than 65 weeks by March 2025.

-• Increased elective activity so that more people have had

-• Improved access to diagnostics, delivering planned reductions in diagnostic waiting times.

-• Commenced work on pathway transformation in
+- Reduced waiting times so that no-one in BSW will wait longer than 65 weeks by March 2025. - Increased elective activity so that more people have had access to treatment. - Improved access to diagnostics, delivering planned reductions in diagnostic waiting times. - Commenced work on pathway transformation in core areas.

-• Implementation of new diagnostics capacity across the system to support earlier diagnosis for cancer and non-

-• Prioritise service redesign of the five specialities identified in the NHS Elective Reform Plan: Cardiology, ENT, Gastroenterology, Respiratory and Urology.

-• Reviewing 'first to follow up ratios' for all specialties so that patients only get a second outpatient consultation if they really need it and ensuring that we are following referring a patient to an outpatient appointment.

-• Meeting and sustaining an 85%-day case activity rate across all providers so as many patients as possible do not need an overnight hospital stay.

-• Maximising the use of advice and guidance whereby GPs can get expert input from a consultant before
+- Implementation of new diagnostics capacity across the system to support earlier diagnosis for cancer and noncancer related conditions. - Prioritise service redesign of the five specialities identified in the NHS Elective Reform Plan: Cardiology, ENT, Gastroenterology, Respiratory and Urology. - Cutting waiting times further by: - Reviewing 'first to follow up ratios' for all specialties so that patients only get a second outpatient consultation if they really need it and ensuring that we are following best practice guidance. - Meeting and sustaining an 85%-day case activity rate across all providers so as many patients as possible do not need an overnight hospital stay. - Maximising the use of advice and guidance whereby GPs can get expert input from a consultant before referring a patient to an outpatient appointment.